Association of Friends of Scientific and Technical Collections

 Why did the need for such an association arise?

-Because these collections are very numerous and diverse, and the need to preserve and promote them has not always been a priority for the University or research institutions.
+Because these collections are vast and diverse, and because the need to preserve and promote them has not always been a priority for the university or research institutions.

-Their institutional recognition is relatively recent, and a formalized collections department (now SPH) was only established (at the then UM2) in 2004, and even then with limited human resources.
+Their institutional recognition is relatively recent, and a formal collections department (now SPH), for example, was not established (at the then-UM2) until 2004, and even then with limited staff resources.

-The staff members who were aware of the issue then formed an association.
-The question of their status (prior to the creation of the association) had been raised on several occasions with the legal department of the Ministry of Higher Education and Research, which did not want to hear about "volunteers" in an institutional context, so the association was created in September 2004.
+The staff members who had become aware of the issue then came together to form the association.
+The question of their status (prior to the association’s creation) had been raised on several occasions with the legal department of the Ministry of Higher Education and Research, which refused to consider the use of “volunteers” within an institutional framework; consequently, the association was established in September 2004.

 In what capacity do the members of the Association participate?